 Creatine is natural fuel for muscles.

 Creatine is produced naturally by the body, and it should be noted that creatine is not a steroid.
 It's especially concentrated in muscles, where it creates energy when called upon during exercise.
-By providing the fuel muscles need, creatine has a direct impact on building muscle mass and strength by allowing you to exercise longer.
-Your body naturally produces some creatine on its own, but also gets much of what it needs from sources in the diet—primarily meat.*
+By providing the fuel muscles need, creatine has a direct impact on building muscle mass and strength.
+Your body naturally produces some creatine on its own and gets some of what it needs from sources in the diet—primarily meat.
+Creatine supplementation increases your body's natural stores, allowing you to exercise longer, more easily, and more effectively, thereby helping to increase muscle strength.*

 It's effective and well-studied for safety.